In All Languages (Godflesh album)

-In All Languages is a compilation album by British industrial metal band Godflesh, released on 24 July 2001 through Earache Records.
+In All Languages is the first compilation album by English industrial metal band Godflesh, released on 24 July 2001 through Earache Records.
 It is a double album, and a companion music video DVD was also released in 2001.
 In All Languages first disc acts as a greatest hits collection spanning from Godflesh's 1988 self-titled EP to their 1999 studio album, Us and Them.
 The second disc compiles rare and unreleased tracks.